The Road To Glenorchy

 Our guide to the spectacular short drive from Queenstown to Glenorchy

 With a reputation for adventure activities, visitors to Queenstown can often overlook a truly mesmerising activity on their doorstop - and it doesn't cost a cent.
-All it requires is a car, a couple of hours and decent weather.
+All it requires is a rental car if you are a visitor and a couple of hours and decent weather.

 The Short & Winding Road